natilik/CLEU2024-DEVWKS-2713/workshop/03-grafana-jaegar-locust.md

 ## Introduction
 In this part you will be doing following tasks:
 - Simulate user traffic with Locust
-- Learn how to use Jaegar to understand traces
+- Learn how to use Jaeger to understand traces
 - Walk through Grafana and understand basic OpenTelemetry metric dashboard
 - Learn how to use Feature flags